z0rr0/spts/README.md

 It's a simple client-server application for measuring network speed.

-It uses only HTTP protocol for communication between client and server.
+It uses only TCP protocol for communication between client and server.
-It works like `curl` commands (but without `data.log` file saving, random bytes are used instead):
+It works like `curl` commands (but without HTTP protocol and `data.log` file saving, random bytes are used instead):

 ```sh
 curl -o data.log -w "speed download: %{speed_download}\n" \